 - Redwood Creek Challenge Trail – I know, I know, this one isn’t a ride.
 HOWEVER, there are slides, so it is ride-ish?
 For a little man who just learned to walk, this area was heaven!
 We were forever throwing off his groove in the line ups picking him up and holding him.
 But here was a place where we could just let him loose.
 It was particularly helpful when doing the Rider Switch Pass for Grizzly River Run.
 (For more info on Rider Switch Passes, click here).

-- Flik’s Flyers – Anytime he could look at us, he seemed to really enjoy the ride.
+- Flik’s Flyers (now called “Inside Out Emotional Whirlwind) – Anytime he could look at us, he seemed to really enjoy the ride.
 I hope I never forget the proud look on his face as he sat beside us on this ride.

 Our kids are age 7 & 10 and they absolutely LOVE California Adventure park.
 I think my son actually prefers it to Disneyland even.